open-logic/open-logic/doc/base/olo_base_reset_gen.md

 This component generates reset pulses of a specified minimum duration after FPGA configuration and optionally upon request (reset input).

-The component dues guarantee synchronous de-assertion of the reset.
+The component does guarantee synchronous de-assertion of the reset.
 It might assert the reset asynchronously.

 **Note:** Because the reset input is detected asynchronously, it is important that this input is glitch-free.